 - The results:

 - 2,500% increase in orders

 - 45,000% increase in site traffic

 - 32.3 million views on the branded hashtag

-For instance, TikTok influencer Carly Joy (@killljoyyk) posted a candid shaving tutorial, explaining how she uses Eos’ shaving cream to get a bump-free shave.
-The video went viral, garnering over 19 million views and 5 million likes to date.
+For instance, TikTok influencer Carly Joy (@killljoyyk) posted a candid shaving tutorial explaining how she uses Eos’ shaving cream to get a bump-free shave.
+The video went viral, garnering over 19 million views and 5 million likes.

-Since then, Eos worked together with Carly to launch a new (NSFW) product line called ‘Bless Your F#@%ing Cooch‘ and saw a whopping 2,500% increase in its orders and 45,000% increase in site traffic.
+Since then, Eos has worked with Carly to launch a new (NSFW) product line called ‘Bless Your F#@%ing Cooch‘ and saw a whopping 2,500% increase in orders and a 45,000% increase in site traffic.
 Soyoung Kang, CMO at EOS, explained, “Carly Joy says our shaving cream is an absolute blessing—but Carly Joy’s the true absolute blessing here.
-Her raw, unfiltered take on how she gets the smoothest shave ever is being celebrated around the world, so it only felt right to gift her a custom line as unique as she is.”
+Her raw, unfiltered take on how she gets the smoothest shave is being celebrated worldwide, so it only felt right to gift her a custom line as unique as she is.”